Luciano Baietti

-Luciano Baietti was born on September 1st 1947, in Velletri, Italy.

 Luciano Baietti is a perpetual student who was recognized by the Guinness Book of World Records as the most graduated living person in the world after earning his eighth academic degree in 2002.
-He holds fifteen academic degrees including subjects of physical education, law, literature, philosophy, sociology, criminology, and military strategy.
+He holds 15 academic degrees including subjects of physical education, law, literature, philosophy, sociology, criminology, and military strategy.

 Biography

-Baietti was born in town of Velletri in the Alban Hills near Rome.Baietti is a retired schoolmaster who resides in the town of Velletri.
+Baietti was born in town of Velletri in the Alban Hills near Rome.
+Baietti is a retired schoolmaster who resides in the town of Velletri.

 Most of his degrees come from La Sapienza University in Rome.

 He is currently working on his next degree, one in Food Science.